 Kevin completed the Seeking Educational Equity and Diversity (SEED) Leaders' workshop in July 2012 and co-facilitated SEED Seminars at Notre Dame in 2012/13 and 2013/14.
 He continues to pursue activities that facilitate the pursuit of inclusive excellence at Notre Dame.

-Barry received the College of Arts and Letters Award of Appreciation for Outstanding Service in September 2011 and became a Fellow of the Notre Dame Institute for Latino Studies in February of 2012.
-In the summer of 2007, he received a Fulbright Senior Specialist Program Grant to spend five weeks working with the Center for Innovation and Quality in Teaching at the University of Talca, Chile.
+Barry received the College of Arts and Letters Award of Appreciation for Outstanding Service in September 2011 and became a Fellow of the Notre Dame Institute for Latino Studies in 2012.
+In 2007, he received a Fulbright Senior Specialist Program Grant to spend five weeks working with the Center for Innovation and Quality in Teaching at the University of Talca, Chile.
 He was a member of the Notre Dame Migration Working Group and was the director, videographer and editor for "Project Mexico Immersion: Confronting Transnational Migration," a short documentary film that examines the relationship between Plymouth Indiana and Santiago Capitiro Mexico.